jaythad13/Mathematikezettelkasten/Linear algebra done right --- ladr/notes/Eigenstuff and invariant subspaces.md

 For any $T \in \mathcal{L}(V)$, the subspaces $0$, $V$, $\ker T$ and $\operatorname{img} T$ are invariant under $T$ for obvious reasons.

 Thus, when $T$ is not invertible, it admits a non-trivial invariant subspace decomposition.
-However, it isn't immediately clear that this is always true.
-We will see later that for a complex vector space (more generally, a vector space over a complete field) with $\dim V > 1$, or a real vector space with $\dim V > 2$, there is a always a non-trivial decomposition.
+However, it isn't immediately clear that this is always true. [[Linear algebra done right --- ladr/notes/Existence of eigenvalues and invariant subspaces|We will see later]] that for a complex vector space (more generally, a vector space over a complete field) with $\dim V > 1$, or a real vector space with $\dim V > 2$, there is a always a non-trivial decomposition.

 The simplest case of invariant subspaces is obviously those of dimension $1$, which we will study most.
 For a $1$-dimensional invariant subspace of $T \in \mathcal{L}(V)$, there must be some non-zero $v \in V$ with $Tv \in \operatorname{span} v$, implying $Tv = \lambda v$ with $\lambda \in \mathbb{F}$.